 EXPLANATION OF THE MEASURES THE DEQ TOOK TO MINIMIZE COMPLIANCE COSTS: The Department has identified underfunded portions of the air pollution control program and estimated current and future costs associated with those functions.
-Use of the CPI to annually adjust the fee beginning July 1, 2024, will provide minor sources reasonable lead-time to budget for the fee increases.
+Increasing the base fee to \$36.50 beginning July 1, 2024, and adding an annual CPI adjustment thereafter, will provide minor sources reasonable lead-time to budget for the fee changes.
 Regardless of the fee increase, the proposed rule change would not have an impact on the cost of compliance with program requirements.